 - If your child qualifies for services, an initial Individualized Education Plan (IEP) meeting will be scheduled to set up specific goals for your child.
 Within another 30 days from the ETR and, as soon as possible, services begin.
 The IEP is reviewed annually.

 - This can be a long process, so stay on top of it!
 Know your rights and your child’s rights.
-You will be given the document “Whose IDEA is This?”, which is a helpful guide for special education.
+You may be given the document “Whose IDEA is This?”, which is a helpful guide for special education.

 If the school doesn’t feel your child needs further services but you still do/disagree: